← back to methodeutics

 The arity grows cleanly.
 N branches from a shared state produce N outcomes; comparing outcomes isolates the causal branching conditions.
 The primitive scales.
 Compositionality holds.

 But now there is a new problem.
-The mechanic had two branches: tap alternator, tap radiator.
-A real engine has dozens of components to tap.
+The mechanic had two branches: wiggle connector A, wiggle connector B. A real harness has dozens of connectors to wiggle.
 A compiler has thousands of configurations.
 A drug trial has millions of candidate molecules.
 Each is a potential branch.
 Each produces a candidate causal edge.

-The primitive generates hypotheses.
+The primitive translates observations into hypotheses.
 It does not rank them.
-Chapters 4–6 formalized candidate-explanation machinery at increasing arity: one diff, one frame inference, one causal edge.
+Each step so far produced a single candidate explanation at its own arity: one diff, one frame inference, one causal edge.
 But N possible perturbations yield N candidate hypotheses.
 Which ones are worth testing?

 Testing is expensive.
 Every experiment costs time, compute, or reagents.
 The abductive primitive produces dozens of candidates from a single fork.
 Running all of them is rarely feasible.
 We need a theory of which hypotheses to invest in: a theory of the economy of research.